httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm)}, indicating that the retrieval is from a "non-HTTP" API.
+If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm}}, indicating that the retrieval is from a "non-HTTP" API.
 The retrieval-uri is the associated Document's cookie URL {{COOKIE-URL}}, and the retrieval is same-site if the Document's "site for cookies" is same-site with the top-level origin as defined